This repository provides an example of how to use Flask-Dance to connect

 FLASK_APP: set this to

-GOOGLE_OAUTH_CLIENT_ID: set this to the client ID you got from Google.
+LINKEDIN_OAUTH_CLIENT_ID: set this to the client ID you got from LinkedIn.

-GOOGLE_OAUTH_CLIENT_SECRET: set this to the client secret you got from Google.
+LINKEDIN_OAUTH_CLIENT_SECRET: set this to the client secret you got from LinkedIn.

 OAUTHLIB_INSECURE_TRANSPORT: set this to